stasguma/frontend-react-adv/readme.md

 - Linting TS and styles with `ESlint`, `Stylelint`
 - Regression testing with `Chromatic`
 - CI using GitHub Actions linting and testing on `push` and `pull request` actions
+- Infinite scrolling for list of articles
+- Using the `esbuild` for bundling

 # Roadmap